 Time: 6:00 p.m.

 Sophistication and elegance are the hallmarks of Beacon Hill entertaining.
-Patrons are invited to a Reception at the home of Barbara and Earl Lewis, which delights in and continues this time-honored tradition.
+Patrons are invited to a reception at a Beacon Hill home which delights in and continues this time-honored tradition.

 Our challenge is to ensure that the preservation of the Nichols House Museum and the stewardship of its collection of fine and decorative arts meet the high standards set by the American Alliance of Museums.
 Our goals are to continue to manage our collection professionally and to provide the educational programming and local outreach that have received recognition from our constituents and from the museum community.
 Your support will help the Nichols House continue to be a Beacon Hill landmark and a model for house museums across the nation.